 There are not many documented side effects of receiving spinal traction therapy.
 However, it is common for some patients receiving it to get muscle spasms before or after their treatment.
 These spasms are not dangerous and usually subside within a few minutes.

-Spinal traction is an excellent option for those who are exploring non-surgical options to relieve their back and neck pain.
+Spinal traction is an excellent option for those exploring nonsurgical options to relieve their back and neck pain.
 When receiving these treatments, you can expect less pain, better posture, and decompression of your joints.
 Doesn’t that sound like a great relief?
-Some people decide to combine their spinal traction with physical therapy and receive even more pain-relieving benefits.
+Some people combine their spinal traction with physical therapy and receive even more pain-relieving benefits.

-Find a chiropractor near you who can help you explore your options with spinal traction therapy.
+If this sounds like the relief you’ve been searching for, find a chiropractor skilled in spinal decompression therapy and discuss its potential benefits.
 While it may not be the answer for everyone, many have found great relief for their chronic back pain.

 At Better Day Chiropractic, we’re dedicated to serving you throughout your pregnancy and postpartum recovery.
 We also offer sports, family, and pediatric chiropractic care.
-If you are located in Charlotte or the surrounding areas, reach out to us today.
+If you are located in Charlotte or the surrounding areas, contact us today.